New Residents

 · Gender Inclusive community selection

-First year student selection (individual students) · First year student selection (individual students)
+First year student selection (individual students with no roommate request) · First year student selection (individual students with no roommate request) First year student selection (individual students with no roommate request)

-Students returning from an Off-Campus Program, Incoming Exchange Students and Campus Change Newley Admitted 1st year and transfer students.
+Students returning from an Off-Campus Program, Incoming Exchange Students and Campus Change Newly Admitted 1st year and transfer students.

 If I request my roommate after June 30, can I live with them?
 (Fall Only)